phg1024/CSCE622/homework2/answer.md

 template <typename BidirectionalIterator, typename UnaryPredicate>
 void dragdrop(BidirectionalIterator f, BidirectionalIterator l,
               BidirectionalIterator p, UnaryPredicate s) {
-  // sort the elements before p, so the elements satisfy s will be postfix of [f, p]
+  // sort the elements in [f, p], so the elements satisfy s will be postfix of [f, p]
   std::stable_sort(f, p, Comparer<UnaryPredicate>(s));
-  // sort the elements before p, so the elements satisfy s will be prefix of [p, l]
+  // sort the elements in [p, l], so the elements satisfy s will be prefix of [p, l]
   std::stable_sort(p, l, Comparer<Negate<UnaryPredicate>>(s));
 }
 ```